physionetchallenges/physionetchallenges.github.io/2024/index.md

 Your code should learn from, and must be able to recover waveforms and/or classify, a diversity of ECG images.
 The above images are only a few examples of the diverse synthetic and real ECG images that we will use for the Challenge.

 For the initial training set, we are using the waveforms and classes from the [PTB-XL](https://www.nature.com/articles/s41597-020-0495-6) [dataset](https://physionet.org/content/ptb-xl/) with the [provided synthetic ECG image generator](https://github.com/alphanumericslab/ecg-image-kit/tree/main/codes/ecg-image-generator).
-The teams can use this software to augment the training set with various artifacts.
+For now, we are using normal and abnormal classes as defined by the PTB-XL datasetThe teams can use this software to augment the training set with various artifacts.
 Note that the teams need to create a much wider variety of the training set than the default parameters provide, e.g., adding white space at the top, moving the ECGs around, adding noise and other artifacts, changing font sizes and types, etc., to better capture the realism and diversity of ECG images.

-For the initial validation set, we are using waveforms and classes from a separate database.
+For the initial validation set, we are using waveforms and classes (normal and abnormal) from a separate database.
 The held-out validation set will contain the same (or a subset of the) classes as the public training set.

-For the test set, we will use waveforms and classes from a separate database.
+For the test set, we will use waveforms and classes (normal and abnormal) from a separate database.
 The held-out test set will contain the same (or a subset of the) classes as the public training set.

 The training, validation, and test sets will grow throughout the unofficial phase of the Challenge to include physical and synthetic ECG images.
 The training set is public, but the validation and test sets are hidden.
 We will evaluate your models on the validation set during the unofficial and official phases of the Challenge, and we will score at most one model from each team on the test set after the official phase of the Challenge.